FionaHM/Nerdz/README.md

-# Nerdz :neckbeard: :videogame: :alien:  :game_die:
+# Nerdz :neckbeard: :alien:  :game_die:
 What kind of Nerd are you?
 Or are you actually a Geek?
 Which nerd type prevails in your location?

 ## Table of Contents